- Household Items

 The minimum age to volunteer at Daystar is 13, which is also the minimum age level mentally or developmentally for adults.
 Many tasks or duties require a certain level of physical or mental capability as well as specific skills or personal qualities.
 Also, some training may be necessary for some volunteer positions.

-Volunteers usually work from 9 a.m. until 2 p.m.
+Volunteers usually work from 8:45 a.m. until 2:15 p.m.
 Monday through Friday.
 Most volunteers work one day a week, while others work two or three days a week.
-We are closed on weekends, federal holidays, Good Friday, the week of Fourth of July, and the week before Christmas through New Year’s Day.
+We are closed on weekends, federal holidays, Good Friday, the week of Fourth of July, and the weeks of Christmas and New Year’s Day.

 We have positions available in our Social Services Office, Thrift Store and Food Pantry.
 We also need Truck Assistants and volunteers for the maintenance or improvement of the Grounds or the Buildings.
 We also accept teenagers who need Community Service hours, and teenagers or adults who must complete Mandatory Community Service.